Bombing of Frampol

-The Bombing of Frampol occurred during the German invasion of Poland in 1939.
-On 13 September, the town of Frampol with a population of 4,000 was bombed by the German bombers of Luftwaffe's 8th Air Corps, under General Wolfram Freiherr von Richthofen.
+The bombing of Frampol occurred during the German invasion of Poland in 1939.
+On 13 September, the town of Frampol with a population of 4,000 was bombed by the Luftwaffe's 8th Air Corps, under General Wolfram von Richthofen.
 The town had no military value, and the bombing was seen as a practice run for future missions.

 The bombardment

 According to Polish journalist Pawel Puzio and local historian Ryszard Jasinski no units of the Polish army were stationed in Frampol and the town did not have any military facilities.
 The Luftwaffe likely selected Frampol for an experimental bombing since the town had an extensive market square with a grid plan, making it appear as a large bullseye, and there were no anti-aircraft units located at Frampol.
 In his 1968 book, Augen am Himmel (Eyes on the Sky), German writer Wolfgang Schreyer wrote: "Frampol was chosen as an experimental object, because test bombers, flying at low speed, weren't endangered by AA fire.
 Also, the centrally placed town hall was an ideal orientation point for the crews.
-We watched possibility of orientation after visible signs, and also the size of village, what guaranteed that bombs nevertheless fall down on Frampol.
-From one side it should make easier the note of probe, from second side it should confirm the efficiency of used bombs."
+We studied the possibility of orientation after visible signs, and also the size of the village.
+On the one hand, it should make the note of probe; on the other hand, it should confirm the efficiency of used bombs."
 British historian Norman Davies writes in Europe at War 1939–1945: No Simple Victory: "Frampol was chosen partly because it was completely defenceless, and partly because its baroque street plan presented a perfect geometric grid for calculations and measurements."

 The first German reconnaissance plane appeared over Frampol on 9 September 1939 taking reconnaissance photographs of the location then on 11 and 12 September the town was bombed.
 The first raids did not cause any significant damage, but the subsequent bombing on 13 September completely destroyed the town.
 According to Davies, 125 bombers dropped 700 tons of explosives during bombing, which lasted for several hours.
 Furthermore, German fighter pilots trained strafing techniques on refugees who were trying to flee from the city.